MT3003-ST23/mt3003-st23.github.io/content/project.md

 ## TailwindCSS

 Rapidly build modern websites without ever leaving your HTML.
-[TailwindCSS](https://tailwindcss.com/) is A utility-second CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.
+[TailwindCSS](https://tailwindcss.com/) is A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.

 ### TailwindCSS Typography